SciDriver/spark-nsls2/examples/kafka/README.txt

 consumer.sharp.mpi.17554.ipynb

-3. Run (in the different terminal) the Kafka producer of datbaroker's frames and scan points
+3. Run (in a different terminal) the Kafka producer of the databroker's frames and scan points

 python producer.db2sharp.17554.py